MichaelR98/Hotel-Project/README.md

 # Hotel Dashboard Project
-* Using a database on hotels that I found I wanted to look into PowerBi and see if I was more intuitive for me that Tableau
+* Using a database on hotels that I found I wanted to look into PowerBi and see if it was more intuitive for me that Tableau

 # Goals of the Dashboard
 * Find out if the revenue of the hotels were growing by year.